Mar5bar/VisualPDE-Researcg/concepts/scope.md

 The following types are involved
 - `params` is just a dictionary like type which corresponds basically one-to-one to the JSON content.
-- `model` stores the mathematical description in a programming language agnostic fashion without any reference to numerical methods.
+- `prob` stores the mathematical description of the PDE problem in a programming language agnostic fashion without any reference to numerical methods.
 For example, `model.reaction_terms` might be a function suitable to compute the reaction terms, etc. It contains no data regarding the used numerical method.
 - `ode` contains the model after spatial discretisation, including all initial and boundary conditions.
 - `solver` specifies a general ODE solver without any reference to the model
 - `sol` contains the time series of the PDE solution evaluate at specified time-steps.